mbwong/mbwong.github.com/_posts/2013-12-07-the-examined-life.md

 -----------------------

-Recently I’ve been trying out a different technique.
+Over the past year I’ve been trying out a different technique.
 Every day or two I come home and spend just a few minutes thinking about what made me feel rewarded and content and what made me unhappy and frustrated.
 Was I motivated and productive?
 Was my work meaningful?
 Am I getting better at it?
 Did I do something for my friends today?
 What can I do better?

 I try to allow those thoughts to sink in and carefully listen to that inner voice.
 Sometimes I wrote them down.
 And sometimes I deviate a bit and try a new perspective, whether it’s from a book I read or a person I talked to.
 And I try to be very honest with myself.